 - Pour squash mixture into flour mixture and whisk until no dry lumps remain.

-- Spread batter evenly in prepared loaf pan and bake for about an hour.
-The bread is done when a wooden skewer inserted in the center (and all the way down to the bottom of the pan) comes out clean.
+- Spread batter evenly in prepared loaf pan and bake for 50-60 minutes or until a wooden skewer inserted in the center (and all the way down to the bottom of the pan) comes out clean.